 Who is the Cultural Council of Jackson Hole?

 The CCJH is a non-profit 501(c)(3) organization that was established in 1994 to create a climate in our community where culture: the arts and humanities flourish.
-CCJH grew out of the Arts Task Force, an informal coalition of arts organization since 1990 under the auspices of the Community Foundation of Jackson Hole.
+CCJH grew out of the Arts Task Force, an informal coalition of arts organizations under the auspices of the Community Foundation of Jackson Hole.

 Cultural Council of Jackson Hole Mission Statement